tatsumin21/Hugo-Blog/content/posts/reading-notes-global-sales-02.md

 1. Demographics
 2. Regulatory or legal issue
-  - considering the administrative and legal difficultiies of selling to and getting payment out of those countries
+  - considering the administrative and legal difficulties of selling to and getting payment out of those countries
 3. geographic proximity
   - eg.: working with 3 to 5 countries that are close to each other is a good way to spread the cost of sales